Pixboost/docs/setup/adding-image-source.md

-# Adding Image Source
+# Adding Images Domain

-**Image source** is the URL of your server where your images are stored.
+**Image domain** is the domain name of your server where your images are stored.
 Pixboost will allow only requests to the images from domains that are listed.
-Using whitelists allow us to keep service secure for you.
+Using list of domains allows us to make service secure and protect you account from malicious abuse.

 When you login for the first time then you will see a "Welcome" banner: